csariyildiz/csariyildiz.github.io/_posts/technical/english-english/text-list/2023-09-15-hp-5406-switch-examination.md

   - Switch
 ---

-HP 5406 is a HP ProCurve switch which are most commonly used.
-There are other HP switches like 5900 and 5510.
-HP 5406 are a little old still in use.
-They generally used as branch or edge switches.
-Backbone switches their equvailent is.
+The HP 5406, part of the HP ProCurve switch lineup, remains a prevalent choice in networking solutions.
+Alongside models such as the 5900 and 5510, the 5406, although slightly dated, remains in active deployment.
+Typically serving as branch or edge switches, they are analogous to the HPE J9533A 5406 zl Switch, functioning as backbone switches.

-They have command line and web interface.
-We access it with its ip through ssh or web interface with using username and password.
+Equipped with command line and web interfaces, accessing these switches involves utilizing their IP address via SSH or a web interface, requiring a valid username and password for authentication.

 ## Overview

-Mine is HP Switch E5406zl(J8697A) with ROM version K.15.06.0017, ROM K.15.30.
-Named like SW-HP_5406-MYBRANCH1.
+A sample setup includes an HP Switch E5406zl (J8697A) operating on ROM version K.15.06.0017, complemented by an additional ROM, K.15.30, identified as SW-HP_5406-MYBRANCH1.

-It has two modules A and B. Each has 24 Ports.
-Port numbers goes A1-24 and B1-24.
-Most ports are in default VLAN 1 and not tagged.
-There might be other VLANS for phone communication.
+This switch is comprised of two modules, A and B, housing 24 ports each, labeled A1-24 and B1-24.
+The majority of these ports default to VLAN 1 and remain untagged, while some may be dedicated to other VLANs for specific phone communication purposes.

-Details of gui:

-Left sidebar has : Home, System, Interface, VLAN, Traffic Mgmt, Spanning Tree, Multicast, Security and Troubleshooting folders.
+The graphical user interface (GUI) is neatly organized with a left sidebar housing folders such as Home, System, Interface, VLAN, Traffic Mgmt, Spanning Tree, Multicast, Security, and Troubleshooting.
+These folders lead to specific pages and windows:
-Each one has their pages and windows beneath.

-Home: Quick Setup, Status
+* Home: Offers Quick Setup and Status information.
-System: Logging, SNMP, Updates/Downloads
+* System: Includes Logging, SNMP, and Updates/Downloads.
-Interface: Port Info/Config, POE
+* Interface: Provides access to Port Info/Config and POE settings.
-VLAN : VLAN Mgmt, Traffic Mgmt, QOS
+* VLAN: Offers VLAN Management, Traffic Management, and QOS configurations.
-Spanning Tree : Tree Management
-Multicast : IGMP
+* Spanning Tree: Manages tree configurations.
+* Multicast: Includes IGMP settings.
-Security : Device Passwords, Security Wizard, IP Authorization: Port Security, Intrusion Log, SSL Troubleshooting : Ping/Link Test, Configuration Report, Core Dump, Port Mirroring
+* Security: Encompasses Device Passwords, Security Wizard, IP Authorization, Port Security, Intrusion Log, and SSL settings.

-I can go configuration report to see the configuration quickly.
-You can see detailed version in configuration.

-## Example Case: Problem Of Access
+* Troubleshooting: Provides options for Ping/Link Test, Configuration Report, Core Dump, and Port Mirroring.

+The "Configuration Report" section allows for quick access to review the current configuration details.
+For a more in-depth examination, a detailed version of the configuration settings is available within the configuration menu.

+## Case Example: Connectivity Issue Investigation

-I have ILO access of this server.
-Even I gave IP and correct gateway of the router. (in this case its a branch firewall) It still doesnt connect.
-This makes us suspicious about the network and maybe a block on switch port.
+I've got ILO access to this server, and despite providing the correct IP and router gateway (a branch firewall in this scenario), there's still no connection.
+This raises concerns about potential network issues, perhaps a block on the switch port.

-First I need to check the port of the server.
-Ok.
-I have HP5406 switch.
-I have administrator access to device.
-I need mac addresses devices connected to each port.
-How can I do that through CLI?

-I can ask chatgpt.
-I enter Privileged EXEC Mode by writing enable.
-Access Configuration Mode by writing configure terminal.
-Know I accessed global configuration mode.
-Show MAC Addresses for All Ports I write show mac-address.
-Know I match the mac address of the server and find the port its connected.
-Its something like A20. show mac-address A20 which gives MAC address and VLAN of the port.
-Like all Ethernet interfaces, every port on a switch has a unique factory-assigned MAC address.
-I can also learn that by writing show interfaces A24.

-Switch my be blocked this port with Port-Security or Spanning tree.
+Firstly, I need to inspect the server's port.
+I'm equipped with an HP5406 switch and administrator privileges for the device.
+To retrieve the MAC addresses of devices connected to each port through the Command Line Interface (CLI), here's what I do:

+1. Enter Privileged EXEC Mode by typing "enable."
+2. Access Configuration Mode by entering "configure terminal."
+3. Now in the global configuration mode, I use "show mac-address" to display all MAC addresses for every port.

+By matching the server's MAC address, I can identify its connected port, often labeled something like "A20."
+To retrieve detailed information, I enter "show mac-address A20," which provides both the MAC address and VLAN of that specific port.
+Additionally, I can gather factory-assigned MAC addresses for all Ethernet interfaces using "show interfaces A24."

+Considering potential blockages, the switch might employ Port Security or Spanning Tree Protocol (STP).
+To examine this:

-I can check if a port has port security enabled and whether it has been triggered (i.e., a violation has occurred).
-I can use the following command on an HP ProCurve switch (such as the HP 5406): show port-security <port-number>
+* To check if port security is active and triggered (e.g., a violation occurred), I utilize the command: "show port-security <port-number>" on an HP ProCurve switch like the HP 5406.

-that use Spanning Tree Protocol (STP), ports can be in a "blocking" state as part of the STP convergence process to prevent loops.
-To check the status of STP on a port, you can use the following command: show spanning-tree <port-number>
+* Regarding STP, ports can temporarily be in a "blocking" state as part of the convergence process to prevent loops.
+To assess the STP status on a port, I use: "show spanning-tree <port-number>."

-I see its not blocked.
+After verification, it appears that the port is not blocked by either Port Security or Spanning Tree Protocol.

 ## Examination Of Configuration